-This summer, Brian Hoop was named South Meck’s new Baseball Coach.
+In the summer of 2017, Brian Hoop was named South Meck’s new Baseball Coach.
 Hoop served as head coach at Butler High School for one season (softball), leading the program to a 16-10 record and a berth in the NC State Playoffs last season.

 Hoop spent the previous 18 years in both high school and college baseball.
 Before his short stint at Butler High School, Hoop’s college coaching career included stops at Florida State University, Indiana State University, Charleston Southern University and Belmont Abbey College.

 At Belmont Abbey College, Coach Hoop served as recruiting coordinator and coached the infielders, pitchers, and base runners.
 Hoop mentored Emilio Pagan to a First-Team All American accolade and eventual 10th round draft pick of the Seattle Mariners.
 He was the highest pick in school history.

 Prior to his move to North Carolina, Hoop spent two seasons at Florida State, which was capped off by a memorable run to the 2010 College World Series at historic Rosenblatt Stadium in Omaha.
 He coached in two NCAA Regionals and two NCAA Super Regionals.